streamaserver/streama/README.md

 - [License](#license)

 # Getting Started
+- For the new v1.x, refer to [up and running with v1.x](https://github.com/dularion/streama/wiki/BETA--Streama-v1)

-- For local setup, please refer to [Local Streama Setup](https://github.com/dularion/streama/wiki/Local-Streama-Setup)
+- For local setup with v0.x (legacy), please refer to [Local Streama Setup](https://github.com/dularion/streama/wiki/Local-Streama-Setup)
-- For remote setup, please refer to [Streama on a remote Ubuntu 14.04](https://github.com/dularion/streama/wiki/Setup-Streama-on-Ubuntu-14.04)
+- For remote setup with v0.x (legacy), please refer to [Streama on a remote Ubuntu 14.04](https://github.com/dularion/streama/wiki/Setup-Streama-on-Ubuntu-14.04)
-- For developers, please refer to [Streama for development](https://github.com/dularion/streama/wiki/Set-Up-Streama-for-Development)
+- For developers with v0.x (legacy), please refer to [Streama for development](https://github.com/dularion/streama/wiki/Set-Up-Streama-for-Development)

 # The Application